-Then we reached Corrieshalloch Gorge.
+Then we reached Corrieshalloch Gorge and got excited again.
 I love a surprise, so when I stepped onto the suspension bridge above the gorge, I was blown away by how narrow, deep and long it was.

 Corrieshalloch Gorge is up to 60 m deep and 1.5 km (1 mile) long.
 The River Droma rushes through the rock over a series of waterfalls, cutting it deeper and deeper over millions of years.

 The town has some amazing food options, especially if you like fresh seafood, and a thriving pub and live music scene.
 I loved our lunch at West Coast Delicatessen (vegan options available) and exploring all the quirky shops.

 I loved the selection at Ullapool Bookstore, including the children’s book The Guillemot Who Wouldn’t Jump which is written and illustrated by a local artist Jenny Rant.
 The White Rabbit on Argyle Street is a treasure trove for antiques and map lovers and has a selection of vintage fashion as well.

-Stac Pollaidh Hike
+Hike up Stac Pollaidh

-The mountains north of Ullapool offer some challenging days out for experienced climbers, but there are also a few that are easy to incorporate into your North Coast 500 road trip.
-Stac Pollaidh (also called Stac Polly) is one of them.
+The mountains of Assynt north of Ullapool offer trails for all levels of experience.
+There are challenging climbs for experienced mountaineers, but also a few moderate hikes that you can easily incorporate into your North Coast 500 road trip.

 From the top, at 612 m you will be able to enjoy great views of the surrounding higher mountains, the coastline and the Summer Isles offshore.
 The true summit requires a fair bit of technical scrambling, but even without that this mountain makes for a great half-day hike on your way north from Ullapool.
 Get a detailed trail description here.

 Kayaking to Summer Isles

 Will was 2015’s Scottish Adventurer of the Year for sea kayaking around the entire coast of Scotland and climbing all the Munros in winter, and has set up this company to share his love for the coastal waters of Ullapool.

 Along the way, he pointed out local wildlife, shows us sea urchins and sea stars, deep-sea anemones which we could see thanks to the low tide and several seabirds like fulmars, shags and guillemots.
 We even spotted an otter pup munching on a sea urchin among the sea kelp!

 I’d say as far as kayaking trips in Scotland go, this was my favourite yet!

 After the Clan MacKenzie took control over these lands from the Clan MacLeod in the 18th century, they built a more modern house nearby, Calda House.
 The house was destroyed in a fire in 1737 and both buildings lie in ruins today.

 You can climb the ruins, however, be respectful and mindful of the strong winds that rush through this area.

-Achmelvich is slightly off the main route of the NC500 and requires you to drive down a small single-track road for a couple of miles.
+Achmelvich Beach is slightly off the main route of the NC500 and requires you to drive down a small single-track road for a couple of miles.
 It is definitely worth the effort though once you reach the end of the road!